alibaba/spring-cloud-alibaba/spring-cloud-alibaba-examples/nacos-example/nacos-discovery-example/readme.md

 During the startup phase of the spring cloud application, the WebServerInitializedEvent event is watched.
 When the WebServerInitializedEvent event is received after the Web container is initialized, the registration action is triggered, and the ServiceRegistry register method is called to register the service to the Nacos Server.

-### Service Discovery

-NacosServerList implements the com.netflix.loadbalancer.ServerList <Server> interface and auto-injects it under @ConditionOnMissingBean.
-The ribbon is integrated by default.

-If you need to be more customizable, you can use @Autowired to inject a NacosRegistration bean and call the Nacos API directly through the contents of the NamingService field it holds.

 ## Endpoint

 Nacos Discovery Starter also supports the implementation of Spring Boot actuator endpoints.